Discover more about different ways to invest in company shares.

 However hard we may try to simplify jargon, some financial concepts will inevitably need a little more explanation.
-We have prepared a guide to our funds for private investors, as well as a glossary of some of the more technical terms that are commonly used when talking about investments.
+We have prepared a glossary of some of the more technical terms that are commonly used when talking about investments.
 If you are unsure about the suitability of an investment for your needs, or you do not understand a technical explanation, we always recommend that you speak to a financial adviser.

 Describes the return (or objective) of an investment in absolute terms rather than relative to, say, inflation, a benchmark index or another type of investment.
 For example, if a fund investing in UK equities returns 10% over a year, that is its absolute return.
 If the UK equity market as a whole – perhaps represented by the FTSE All-Share Index – returned 7% in the same year, the relative return of the fund would be 3%.